qhhoj/docs/docs/judge/setting_up_a_judge.md

 The session below spawns a `tiervnoj` judge image in the same server as the site server.
 **It expects problems to be placed on the host under `/mnt/problems`, and judge-specific configuration to be in `/mnt/problems/judge.yml`.**

+?> For first time developers: Both the judge and site can share a common problems folder, which is specified at `DMOJ_PROBLEM_DATA_ROOT` in `settings.py` for the site and as below for the judge.

 Your `judge.yml` file should look something like below: